 At the beginning of the year, I promised you to send you a quarterly email to take you along with the Rule of Life.
 It’s nearly the end of the first three months of the year, the end of March.
 Did I write at the beginning of the year: “not sure if you had them—a few good intentions for 2023.”
 By now you probably even do not remember your good intentions!
 No worries!
 Research shows that behavioral change is not easy.

 St. Benedictus of Nursia (480–547) came with a timeless solution called Conversio morum: The daily renewal of lifestyle while you are practicing little steps of good behavior – one day at the time.

-The good news is that you do not have to wait till the first of January.
-You can start any day you want.
+The good news is that you do not have to wait till a certain moment.
+You can start any day, anywhere you want.